kevingbwu/my_notebook/cpp_concurrency_in_action_2nd/managing_thread.md

 ## Transferring ownership of a thread

-std::thread: movable but not copyable
+`std::thread`: movable but not copyable

 ```c++
 void some_function();